stevenchen3/dots/cache-aware-cxx/README.md

 ## False sharing

 Given below example, there's nothing shared between threads.
-Supposedly, the runtime between program 1 and program 2 should be roughly the same in a multi-core computer.
-However, program 2 actually runs twice slower than program 1.
+Supposedly, the runtime between using 1 thread and 4 threads should be roughly the same in a multi-core computer.
+However, running 4 threads actually is slower than executing 4 threads separately.
 Recall data alignment that how memory looks like (which is like as multiple cache lines.
 In a computer with cache line of 64 bytes, variables a, b, c, d are aligned with cache line (in the same cache line).
 Therefore, we can't really take the advantage of multi-cores here.
 One way to prevent this is to align the data with cache line, i.e., `alignas(64) std::atomic<int> a;`

 ```c++
 void do_work(std::atomic<int> &a) {